lmas/thesis/thesis.typ

 efficiency in production systems, in order to better handle quickly shifting market demands.

 _Dr.
-Lasi et al._ continues in their article with, that today's manufacturing plants can be turned into "smart factories" thanks to technology pushing towards miniaturisation, digitisation, and automation.
+Lasi et al._ continues in their article with, that technology is pushing towards miniaturisation, digitisation, automation, and as a result, turning today's manufacturing plants into tomorrow's "smart factories".
 These factories are utilising a growing number of sensors and digital, decentralised systems that allows the factories to become more autonomously monitored and controlled remotely.